sul-dlss/happy-heron/README.md

 ## Testing

-Start up dependencies with `docker compose up db` (with `-d` to run in background), then run tests with `bundle exec rspec`.
+Start up dependencies with `docker compose up db` (with `-d` to run in background), create and migrate the database with `bundle exec rake db:create db:migrate` and then run tests with `bundle exec rspec`.
 If you also want to do style checks & linting, run Rubocop and RSpec serially via `bin/rake`.

 ### Integration